In search for a cure

 Crista made a conscious decision to keep a positive attitude and never give up.
 They spend their time skiing, playing tennis and spending time with their children and their grandchildren.
 Crista also plays the piano.
 Franz says that they don’t watch anything negative on TV.
 He bought a book of jokes and he reads it at bedtime so they “fall asleep laughing.”

 Franz and Crista wanted to support the Alzheimer’s Association and also supplement their retirement income, so Franz established a charitable gift annuity.
-The annuity provides him with lifetime payments at an interest rate more than three times what his CD was earning.
+The charitable gift annuity guarantees him with income for life while also supporting the Alzheimer's Association.
 Franz and Crista hope their gift will help in the search for a cure for Alzheimer’s and that sharing their story will encourage others to make a planned gift to the Association.